-The favourable tax treatment of ISAs may not be maintained in the future and is subject to change.
-The benefit of the tax treatment depends on your individual circumstances and may change in the future.
+The value of any tax benefits will depend on individual circumstances.
+The favourable tax treatment of ISAs may not be maintained in the future.
 When looking at the tax saving benefits of an ISA, there are other tax allowances you may wish to consider.
 Please speak to a financial adviser to find out more.